tobywf/photon-mono-hacking/README.md

-# Dump the Anycubic Photon Mono 4k firmware
+# Hack the Anycubic Photon Mono 4k resin 3D printer firmware

-This repository contains my notes and code for dumping the firmware of a Anycubic Photon Mono 4k 3d printer (at least the MCU and Flash, not the FPGA).
+This repository contains my notes and code for hacking the firmware of a Anycubic Photon Mono 4k 3D printer using Rust (at least the MCU and Flash, not the FPGA).
 It's heavily based on nviennot's [reverse engineering the Anycubic Photon Mono 4K](https://github.com/nviennot/reversing-mono4k) guide.

 The only innovation I have is that this repo contains code to dump the external flash via RTT instead of the semi-hosting method in nviennot's guide.
 The benefits are: